SirEthanator/Catppuccin-Dots/README.md

 ## Credits

-Waybar config based on the one from [m4xshen's dotfiles](https://github.com/m4xshen/dotfiles).
+- Waybar config based on the one from [m4xshen's dotfiles](https://github.com/m4xshen/dotfiles).

-Screenshot and GTK Theme scripts are based on [Arcolinux](https://arcolinux.com/) ones.
+- Screenshot and GTK Theme scripts are based on [Arcolinux](https://arcolinux.com/) ones.

-Firefox css is a Catppuccinified version of [WhiteSur Firefox Theme](https://github.com/vinceliuice/WhiteSur-firefox-theme).
+- Firefox css is a Catppuccinified version of [WhiteSur Firefox Theme](https://github.com/vinceliuice/WhiteSur-firefox-theme).

-Colors section of kitty config is a tweaked version of [Catppuccin for Kitty](https://github.com/catppuccin/kitty).
+- Colors section of kitty config is a tweaked version of [Catppuccin for Kitty](https://github.com/catppuccin/kitty).

+- The zsh theme is tweaked [fox](https://github.com/trusktr/oh-my-zsh/blob/master/themes/fox.zsh-theme) with elements from [bira](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/bira.zsh-theme)

 ## Notes